Why do you need a pain management specialist?

 - Ability to use different diagnostic tests to pinpoint the cause of pain

-- Skill with procedures, such as nerve blocks and spinal injections
+- Skill with procedures, such as nerve blocks, spinal cord stimulation, and spinal injections

 - A good network of outside providers for physical therapy, psychological support, or surgical evaluation

 - Treatment that is in line with a patient’s wishes and belief system

 On your first visit, we will likely ask you basic questions about your pain symptoms.
 We may look at your medical history, medications list, and any prior diagnostic studies you may have had, such as X-rays, MRIs, or CT scans.

 We will also perform a thorough physical exam, and if you have one, we would love for you to bring your pain journal so we can take a look at your pain patterns.

 Here are some of the common questions we may ask: